hannahsheahan/HCategoryLearn/README.md

 - :art: planet colour saturation
 - :last_quarter_moon_with_face: mooniness (number & size of moons)
 - :dizzy: orbital ring radius

+## :wrench: Major developments
+- Building a galaxy for our spinning planet to sit in.
+Includes a night sky, slowly drifting space dust and a sun which varies in proximity to the planet
+- Building additional external planet features e.g. orbital ring which varies in radius and (optionally) thickness, a smokey atmosphere around our planet which varies in intensity, random moons which rotate with our planet
+- Fixed colour gradients along planet mountians and within planet seas to vary as a function of a single random colour theme
+- Restricted variation in planet mountain textures, they now vary along just two dimensions on a single layer
+- Built an image generator which automatically screen captures each generated planet and associated particle systems, saves to.jpg with a lookup .json file containing all planet details
+- Shortlisted ways to retrict planet randomness to different across-planet correlation structures:
+  - a flat structure in which there is no feature-correlation across planets;
+  - a hierarchical structure such that planets positioned within a branch of a tree have more highly correlated features than those on different branches;
+  - single feature variability, all others fixed (useful for psychometric tuning or debugging)

+Most interesting settings can be edited in _Planet.cs_.

 ## Downloading and installing